Skip to Content

 The Silverton Falls trail is reasonably easy to follow and is well marked.
 If you are feeling uncertain, you can use the Alltrails app while hiking to Silverton Falls to help you stay on the right path.

-To find the Silverton Falls trail map in Alltrails, simply search for “Silverton Falls”.
+To find the correct Silverton Falls trail map in Alltrails, click here for the “Silverton Falls trail map”.
 Be sure to download the Banff National Park trail map (and not the one in Oregon State) prior to leaving.

 Hiking Silverton Falls Trail with Kids